-Coastal erosion, (examined in more depth later in this guidebook) presents a growing challenge for coastal destinations and the communities that rely on their visitors.
-As sea levels rise and storm intensity increases, shoreline loss can impact beaches, hotels, public infrastructure and even cultural heritage sites.
-These changes not only reduce the aesthetic and recreational value of coastal areas but also impose substantial economic costs for maintenance, repair and adaptation.
-Sustainable coastal management and climate adaptation strategies are essential to preserving these ecosystems and ensuring the long-term success of coastal tourism.
-Transportation infrastructure is also increasingly impacted.
-For example, storm-related landslides in recent years have disrupted travel along California's scenic Highway 1 and coastal rail lines - key access routes for both residents and visitors.
+Coastal erosion, (examined in more depth later in this document) exacerbated by climate change, presents significant challenges for tourism and tourism dependent communities.
+Rising sea levels and increased storm intensity, both consequences of climate change, can lead to more severe and frequent coastal erosion, threatening the physical infrastructure of tourist destinations, including beaches, hotels, and cultural heritage sites.
+These changes not only reduce the aesthetic and recreational value of coastal areas but also impose substantial economic costs for maintenance, repair, and adaptation.
+Consequently, sustainable coastal management and climate adaptation strategies become crucial to preserving these valuable ecosystems and ensuring the continued viability of the tourism industry.
+Transportation infrastructure, such as Highway 1 and coastal train service, have been affected by landslides during storm events in recent years.

 The tourism industry has a unique opportunity to be proactive in addressing a reduction in carbon emissions.
-Promoting, supporting and advocating for low-carbon transportation options, such as trains or electric vehicles, is a key step in reducing the carbon footprint of travel.
+Promoting, supporting, and advocating for low-carbon transportation options, such as trains or electric vehicles, is a key step in reducing the carbon footprint of travel.
 By encouraging visitors to choose these eco-friendly alternatives, the tourism industry can contribute to a significant decrease in greenhouse gas emissions.
 For air travel, where long distances may necessitate flying, supporting airlines that invest in fuel efficiency and carbon offsetting programs can make a tangible difference.